Kent Smalley, M.D.

 The line between substance abuse and addiction is so thin that most people don’t realize they’ve crossed it until they can’t stop drinking or taking drugs without going into withdrawal.
-No matter which side of the line you’re on, Kent Smalley, MD, at Neurowellness Clinic in Edmond, Oklahoma, can help.
+No matter which side of the line you’re on, Kent Smalley, MD, at Neurowellness Clinic in Edmond, Oklahoma and serving the greater Oklahoma City area, can help.
 As an addiction medicine specialist, Dr. Smalley devotes extensive time to each patient, giving them individualized care and providing treatment that helps them withdraw without painful symptoms or cravings.
 To start on your road to recovery, call the office or use the online booking feature to schedule an appointment.

 Substance abuse generally means that you use an excessive amount of drugs and/or alcohol.
 Patients who are diagnosed with substance use disorder meet more specific criteria such as:

 - Skipping school or calling in sick to work due to their substance use

 - Neglecting other favorite activities so they can use alcohol or drugs

 - Continuing to use alcohol or drugs even when it causes relationship problems